KagakuAI/QSARmil/README.rst

-QSARmil - Molecular Multi-Instance Machine Learning
+QSARmil - molecular multi-instance machine learning
 ============================================================
 ``QSARmil`` is a package for designing pipelines for building QSAR models with multi-instance machine learning algorithms.